TRKuan/homework2-style-transfer/README.md

 -  Although we are comparing the applications of summer to winter or vice versa, it is worth noticing that the origial goal of nueral style is to generate artistic looking works instead of depicting photorealistic images.
 Images generated via nueral style do look pretty artstic and season changing is more like a side effact apart from the main goal.
 -  On the other hand, The underfitting MUNIT here are not doing well.
 Dispite the fact that the per pixel context detail preserved very well due to the reconstruction loss, the style is not been captured well.
 The photorealistic nature of the image makes it looks worse.
 -  MUNIT needs lots of training resources to have a good perforomence.
 As we can see the images are still not better then CycleGAN after training for 48 hours.
 However, it still has its potential since the sample images in the paper look pertty decent.
+- The inference time of MUNIT is less than 1 sec and the neural-style one is 15 sec.
+The reason of that is MUNIT does not train the model everytime we run a new image but neural-style do.Therefore, we think neural-style actually needs more training resources than MUNIT.
 ### Conclution
 In conclution, MUNIT preserves the content better with more pixel level details.
 On the other hand nueral style is better at capturing higher level content and produces a more artistic image.